njdart/Minority-Report/docs/storage.md

                 "height": 10,
                 "width": 10,

-                // If the posit was a physical (Not projected) stickyNote or not, if the stickyNote was
+                // If the stickyNote was a physical (Not projected) stickyNote or not, if the stickyNote was
                 // removed, but not binned then this should be true.
                 "isPhysical": true
             },